Neokil/vscode-postgresql/README.md

+# Updated for MacOS M1 due to inactivity on the original Project

 # PostgreSQL for Visual Studio Code

 Welcome to PostgreSQL for Visual Studio Code!
 An extension for developing PostgreSQL with functionalities including: